MatthieuDartiailh/bytecode/doc/byteplay_codetransformer.rst

 Free and cell variables
 -----------------------

-Converting a code object to bytecode and then back to code must no modify the code object.
+Converting a code object to bytecode and then back to code must not modify the code object.
 It is an important requirement.

 The LOAD_DEREF instruction supports free variables and cell variables. byteplay